mojio/Mojio.Client/README.md

 Initializing the Client
 -----------------------

 To get started using the client, you must first create a new instance of the MojioClient object.
-This is where you will need to pass in the Application ID and Secret Key, as well as the developer environment you are using (Sandbox, or Live).
+This is where you will need to pass in the Application ID and Secret Key, as well as the Mojio server you wish to connect to (optional).

 ```csharp
 using Mojio.Client;